Monarchy of Australia: Executive

-Section 61 of the Constitution vests the executive power of the Commonwealth in the King, to be exercisable by the governor-general.
-The governor-general is appointed by the King on the advice of the prime minister—the only role the monarch must perform personally.
+Section 61 of the Constitution vests the executive power of the Commonwealth in the monarch, to be exercisable by the governor-general.
+The governor-general is appointed by the monarch on the advice of the prime minister—the only role that the monarch must perform personally.
 The governor-general in turn (usually following elections) appoints the individual with or most likely to obtain the confidence of the House of Representatives to be prime minister.
 Other ministers are appointed by the governor-general on the advice of the prime minister, a subset of which form the cabinet.
 These ministers then advise the governor-general on the exercise of executive power, either directly or through the Federal Executive Council.
-Executive power includes powers belonging to the royal prerogative, which includes the power to declare war and enter into treaties.
+Executive authority extends to functions falling under the royal prerogative, including the power to declare war and enter into treaties.

-As the King and governor-general must in general act on advice, their roles are primarily symbolic and cultural, acting as a symbol of the legal authority under which all governments and agencies operate.
-As an example, members of various executive agencies and judges are formally appointed by the governor-general, not the government of the day.
-However, the governor-general does also has certain reserve powers, which are powers that they may exercise in the absence of or contrary to advice.
-Their most prominent use was during the 1975 constitutional crisis when governor-general Sir John Kerr dismissed the government of Gough Whitlam on the basis that his government had failed to secure the passage of supply.
+As the monarch and the governor-general must in general act on advice, their roles are primarily symbolic and cultural, acting as a symbol of the legal authority under which all governments and agencies operate.
+For example, members of various executive agencies and judges are formally appointed by the governor-general, not the government of the day.

+However, the governor-general is also understood to possess certain 'reserve powers', which are powers that they may exercise in the absence of or contrary to advice.
+These powers are not codified, but are a matter of constitutional interpretation and constitutional convention; consequently their identities are controversial.

-Apart from the appointment of the governor-general, the monarch has also been personally involved in issuing letters-patent for the creation of Australian honours.
-The monarch also has the power to dismiss the governor-general.
-This power was highlighted during the 1975 constitutional crises.
-During the crisis there was a concern about a "race to the palace" where the governor-general may have tried to dismiss the prime minister before the prime minister sought to advise the monarch to dismiss the governor-general or vice-versa.
-Following the dismissal, Whitlam and the speaker of the house each separately contacted the palace to reverse the governor-general's actions, but the palace advised that only the governor-general, not the Queen, had the power to appoint the prime minister.
+One of the reserve powers is to appoint—and, by implication, to dismiss—a prime minister.
+(The office of prime minister is not provided in the Constitution but exists by convention.)
+Its most prominent use was during the 1975 constitutional crisis when governor-general Sir John Kerr dismissed the government of Gough Whitlam on the basis that his government had failed to secure the passage of supply.
+During the crisis there was a concern about a "race to the palace", where the governor-general might have tried to dismiss the prime minister before the prime minister sought to advise the monarch to dismiss the governor-general.
+Following the dismissal, Whitlam and the speaker of the house each separately contacted the palace to reverse the governor-general's actions, but the palace replied that only the governor-general, and not the monarch, had power to appoint or dismiss a prime minister.

+The monarch has the power to create Australian honours; this is done by means of letters patent issued on the recommendation of the prime minister.